Chicago Imagists: The Hairy Who

 For the first exhibition they collaborated on an arresting poster depicting a man’s heavily tattooed back, each tattoo designed by a different member of the group.
 A collaborative comic, The Portable Hairy Who!, was made in place of a catalog and sold at the show for 50 cents a copy.
 It immediately gave rise to a second show the following year, and another in 1968.
-The first show was excitedly reviewed (with illustrations!) in Artforum by Professor Whitney Halstead of the School of the Art Institute of Chicago (SAIC), thus fulfilling the artists’ ambition to get their work to a wider audience.
+The first show was excitedly reviewed (with illustrations) in the influential Artforum magazine by Professor Whitney Halstead of the School of the Art Institute of Chicago (SAIC), thus fulfilling the artists’ ambition to get their work to a wider audience.
 As a result, in 1968 Philip Linhares, the San Francisco Art Institute curator, offered them their first show outside Chicago.
 The next year, Walter Hopps, who had founded the Ferus Gallery in Los Angeles and was at the time the Curator of the Corcoran Gallery of Art in Washington DC, invited them to stage an exhibition.

 The naming of the exhibition was explained in an interview conducted by Dan Nadel with artist Jim Nutt:

 "At the time art show names were very cool, the less they said about the work the cooler (better).
 There had been a number of shows at MoMA… titled "Sixteen Americans" or "Thirteen Americans"...
 All of us were determined not to emulate such suave coolness, but didn't have a clue what would work.
 At our first get-together to discuss the show we were getting nowhere with this problem.
 This was also our first exposure to Karl in the flesh for the five of us.
 As frustration mounted from not solving the dilemma, group discussion disintegrated into smaller units, when Karl was heard saying plaintively, "Harry who?
 Who is this guy?"
 At which point some of us were hysterically incredulous that he didn't know about Harry Bouras, the exceptionally self-important artist who was the art critic for WFMT, the cultural FM station in Chicago.
 All of us found this very funny, including Karl, and as we bantered about variations of the situation, we realized the potential for the name, especially if we changed Harry to Hairy."